genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 * To add libraries, click on **Libraries** and select the tabular file to import from your local computer.
 * To add preparations, click on **Preparations** and select the tabular file to import from your local computer.

-Both types of files are linked to the samples metadata file (from the Samples tab) via the **SampleSource ID** column.
+Both types of files are linked to the samples metadata file (from the Samples tab) via the **Sample Source ID** column.
 Ensure this column is included in all files to maintain the link between sample metadata, libraries, and preparations.

 <figure markdown="span">